Bird-class minesweeper: Design

 In late 1939, the New Zealand government contracted Henry Robb Ltd, a Scottish shipbuilding firm, to build three naval trawlers for the New Zealand Division of the Royal Navy.
 These vessels were intended for training naval personnel in seamanship, gunnery skills and minesweeping work.

 Henry Robb Ltd had built the minesweeping trawlers HMS Basset and HMS Mastiff, in 1935 and 1938 respectively, and this experience influenced the design of the Bird-class vessels.
 Although similar in appearance to the later Isles-class minesweeping trawlers, derived from Basset and Mastiff, the Bird-class ships had an extended forecastle.
 They were slightly larger and more powerful than the Isles-class minesweepers.
 Indeed, by 1943, the Bird-class ships were referred to as corvettes when official reports were submitted to the New Zealand parliament.

 Characteristics

 The ships of the Bird class had a standard displacement of 607 standard tons and when fully loaded displaced 923 standard tons.
 They were 168 ft in total length, 157.5 ft in length at the keel, had a beam of 30 ft and a draught of 15.3 ft.
 The main armament was a 4 in gun, supplemented with two quick firing 3-pounder Hotchkiss guns and one twin Lewis machine gun.
 The ships carried ASDIC and 40 depth charges.
 Propulsion was through a single-shaft reciprocating steam engine that burned oil, providing a top speed of 13 kn at 1100 ihp.

-Their design complement was to be between 33 to 35 men, although this increased as the war progressed and the ships were upgraded.
+Their design complement was to be between 33 and 35 men, although this increased as the war progressed and the ships were upgraded.